Harmonic analysis for pulsar timing arrays: Realization Study

-To summarize, four different psuedorandom number generator seeds are specified for each mock PTA data set realization.
-To perform the seed analyses, we vary the set of four generator seeds while ensuring the four generator seeds are all different within a realization.
+To summarize, four different pseudorandom number generator seeds are specified for each mock PTA dataset realization.
+To perform realization analyses, we vary the set of four generator seeds while ensuring the four generator seeds are all different within a realization.